 Figure 6.
-Experimental parameters - enhancement (a), build-up (b) and decay times (c) - with and without correction for the different experiments with TEMPO in the natural abundance sample as shown in Table 3, ordered by the apparent relaxation rate due to RF perturbations $(\sin(\theta)/T_R)$.
-Black refers to the uncorrected data, and red, blue and green refer to the iterative, CC and $1/\cos^{n-1}$ corrections, respectively.
-The uncertainties extracted from the 95 % fit intervals of the respective build-up and decay measurements are often smaller than the symbol.
+Experimental parameters - enhancement (a), build-up (b) and decay times (c) - with and without correction for the different experiments with TEMPO in the natural abundance sample as shown in Tab.
+3, ordered by the "RF-relaxation-rate" ($\sin(\theta)/T{\rm R}$).
+Black refers to the uncorrected data, red, blue and green to the iterative, CC and $1/\cos^{n-1}$ correction, respectively.
+The uncertainties extracted from the 95% fit intervals of the respective build-up and decay measurements are often smaller than the symbol.